Publishing Working Group

 There is a top level file called ECHIDNA in the snapshot folder.
 This contains a list of files to be included in the final publication.
 This file must be modified if new dependences have been added since the last publication.

-(This group would the content of this file the resource list…)
+(This group would call this file the resource list…)

 Check the document

-Note that, if the ECHIDNA file is incomplete (i.e., some resources are not listed), the link checker will be successful and, nevertheless, the final publication may miss some links (the relevant resource is not copied to the target directory on the W3C server).
+Note that, if the ECHIDNA file is incomplete (i.e., some resources are not listed though the file is in the snapshot), the link checker will be successful and, nevertheless, the final publication may miss some links (the relevant resource is not copied to the target directory on the W3C server).
 You should always check whether the content of ECHIDNA is correct (or, alternatively, run the link checker once in a while on the published document rather than the snapshot).

 master branch into the